marcelvanleeuwen/home-production-network/README.md

 <h1 align="center">Home Production Network Setup 🏠</h1>
 <br>
-I’ve had several versions of my homelab.
+I’ve had several versions of my home production network.
 Due to rising electricity prices in the Netherlands, I built my latest setup using energy-efficient hardware.
 Previously, I used servers with Xeon processors, but now my servers are based on laptop hardware, which helps keep power consumption low while still delivering good performance.
-Modern laptop hardware often features many CPU cores and supports large amounts of memory, making it an excellent choice for homelabs.
+Modern laptops now days often features many CPU cores and supports large amounts of memory, making it an excellent choice for homelabs.
 I’m a big fan of Ubiquiti UniFi products, and my UniFi hardware is also quite energy-efficient.
 Compared to my older self-built NAS systems, which consumed significantly more power, my UniFi NAS are much more efficient thanks to their ARM processor.
 <br>
 <br>
 <table>